Holiday lodges & log cabins for sale and rent in the UK

 Buying a Lodge

-• Is the park a member of the National Caravan Council, the British Holiday & Home Parks Association, or similar professional body?
+11. Trade Associations: Is the park a member of the National Caravan Council or the British Holiday and Home Parks Association or similar professional body?

 The lodge would be granted a licensed agreement at the time of sale entitling the lodge to remain on the park for a given period of time, which can be anything from 15 to 125 years.
 Please ask.